Canon 6D Mark II versus Fujifilm X-T20

 |Nikon D500 (⇒ lft | rgt)||APS-C||20.7||5568||3712||4K/30p||24.0||14.0||1324||83|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-T20 provides a better video resolution than the 6D Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-T20 has an electronic viewfinder (2360k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Canon 6D Mark II and Fujifilm X-T20 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 6D Mark II (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|

 |Canon 5D Mark IV (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||7.0||no||no|

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|